 1) Find out what your child enjoys doing and use that as the reward for successful toileting.

-2) Make sure there is a space in the bathroom, that will allow your child to do his or her toileting without being disturbed.
+2) Make sure a space in the bathroom will allow your child to do his or her toileting without being disturbed.

 3) Set up a reward system or chart that they can see so they know how close they are to their goal of successfully toilet training.